My experience doing a work exchange in Peru with Worldpackers.

 To volunteer with Worldpackers, you can create an account on the website for free and browse through the volunteer opportunities abroad.

 To actually message hosts and set up a work exchange, you have to become a verified member and pay the yearly fee of 44 USD.
+(Promo code GABBY saves you 10 USD on your membership.)

 Even though I’m super frugal, I think the fee is worth it.